socketry/console/guides/getting-started/readme.md

 ## Basic Logging

-Out of the box, {ruby Console.logger} is a globally shared logger that outputs to the current terminal via `stderr`.
+Out of the box, {ruby Console}  provides a logger interface that outputs to the current terminal via `stderr`.

 ~~~ ruby
 require 'console'